buvis/docs/src/catalogue/lancache.md

 ## Description

-LanCache Monolithic - a caching proxy server for game download content
+LanCache Monolithic - a caching proxy server for game download content.

 ## k8 at home search